Brothers (2009 film): Box office

 On its opening weekend, the film opened #3 with $9,527,848 behind New Moon and The Blind Side.
-Since its box office debut the film has grossed $43,318,349 worldwide.
+It grossed $43,318,349 worldwide.

 Critical response

 Brothers received mixed reviews from film critics.
-On the review aggregator Rotten Tomatoes, the film has an approval rating of 64% based on 159 reviews, with an average score of 6.2/10.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 63% based on 156 reviews, with an average score of 6.2/10.
 The website's critical consensus reads, "It plays more like a traditional melodrama than the Susanne Bier film that inspired it, but Jim Sheridan's Brothers benefits from rock-solid performances by its three leads."
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 31 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 58 out of 100, based on 31 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Tobey Maguire received critical acclaim for his dramatic performance; Roger Ebert gave the film three and a half stars and wrote that Brothers is "Tobey Maguire's film to dominate, and I've never seen these dark depths in him before."
 Claudia Puig of USA Today observed the resemblance between Maguire and Gyllenhaal, and praised their onscreen chemistry.
 Regarding Portman's performance, Puig opined that it was "subdued and reactive".
 Writing for New York magazine, David Edelstein praised the three main actors: "Sheridan's actors work with their intellects fully engaged—and they engage us on levels we barely knew we had."
 He also complimented the cinematography and Sheridan's ability to pull the reader into the plot.
 Entertainment Weekly's Owen Gleiberman gave the film a rating of C+, writing, "Brothers isn't badly acted, but as directed by the increasingly impersonal Jim Sheridan, it’s lumbering and heavy-handed, a film that piles on overwrought dramatic twists until it begins to creak under the weight of its presumed significance."

 Accolades

-Of his Golden Globe Award nomination, Tobey Maguire said "I had no expectation about getting a nomination, but I was watching nonetheless.
-My wife and my son got really excited.
-I was sort of surprised — I was like, 'Oh, wow.'
-And I couldn't hear the latter part of my name."
-The Edge of U2 described how the band planned to celebrate their nomination.
-"I think we might have a pint of Guinness and eat a potato in honor of (director) Jim (Sheridan) and his great piece of work."